noriellecruz/arduicilloscope/README.md

 # Disclaimer

-This is a project made by computer engineering students at Asian Institute of Computer Studies
+This is a project made by **Computer Engineering** students at Asian Institute of Computer Studies